troll-gnyot-el/portfolio/README.md

-# It is a web-portfolio of Evgeniia Kasvina made with with React
+# It is a web-portfolio of Evgeniia Kasvina made with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).